 The Fundamental Laws Of Marketing

-Marketing is the set of activities, and processes (using various tools, practices, approaches, and mechanisms) for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large.
+Marketing is the set of activities, and processes (involving the use of various tools, practices, approaches, and mechanisms) for creating, communicating, delivering, and exchanging offerings that value customers, clients, partners, and society.

-The Fundamental laws of marketing are the core principles on which marketing and consumer behaviour is based and these principles primarily revolve around four things: product, price, promotion, and place.
+The Fundamental laws of marketing are the core principles on which marketing and consumer behavior are based and these principles primarily revolve around four things: product, price, promotion, and place.